Kent R. Raygor

 Hasbro, Inc. v.
 MGA Entertainment

-Defended MGA (creator of the Bratz® dolls) in a trademark case brought by Hasbro.
-Hasbro claimed MGA's Spider-Man & Friends 3-D Memory Match-Up game infringed Hasbro's rights in a card-matching game Hasbro had marketed as "Memory" since 1966.
-After a 7-day trial, the Court ruled in favor of MGA, finding it had shown (through third-party memory games, dictionaries, encyclopedias, trade publications, expert testimony from linguists and game experts, federally issued patents and trademark records, Hasbro's own use of "memory" with other products in a generic sense, and other evidence) that, despite Hasbro's 40 years marketing the game, claimed $130,000,000 in sales, and an incontestable trademark registration, the term "memory" was generic for this type of game and could not function as a trademark.
+Won a trial for MGA (creator of Bratz® dolls) against claims that its Spider-Man & Friends 3-D Memory Match-Up game infringed Hasbro’s rights in a card-matching game it had marketed as “Memory” since 1966.
+The court found that MGA had shown that, despite Hasbro’s 40 years marketing the game, claimed $130,000,000 in sales and an incontestable trademark registration, the term “memory” was generic for this type of game and could not function as a trademark.
 Hasbro, Inc. v.
 MGA Entertainment, 497 F. Supp.
 2d 337 (D.R.I.
 2007).

 Research In Motion (BlackBerry) v.
 Samsung